 Singapore is widely considered a culinary capital, and the fantastic range of cuisines celebrated from a myriad of different cultures makes it appealing to any food lover.
 In addition to readily available international fare, Singapore blends its own unique cultures and history to offer Singapore cuisine that takes the best from Chinese, Malay, Indian, and Western dishes.
 Undoubtedly, Singapore’s food culture is a point of national pride and a major attraction for tourists and residents alike.

 The food culture in Singapore is largely shaped by colonialism and the influx of immigrants from elsewhere in the region.
 Singapore was first populated by Malay natives and later inhabited en mass by Chinese, Indians, and Europeans.
 Each brought their own food cultures along, creating four distinct food types: European (Western), Chinese, Indian, and Malay.
 As time passed, inter-racial and cross-cultural exchanges took place through the blending of communities and families (supported by the government’s active policy of racial integration).
 These cross-cultural exchanges gave birth to distinctly Singapore foods, including the celebrated Peranakan cuisine.
 Peranakans are mixed Malay and either Chinese or Indian and have their own unique culture and cuisine, notable for its pastries, or “kuehs”.

-Hawker centres (food courts without air-conditioning) are the best (and cheapest) places to taste local foods.
+Hawker centers (food courts without air-conditioning) are the best (and cheapest) places to taste local foods.
 The best way to judge the many options available is to check for the queue at each stall.
-Foods are ordered directly from each stall, and brought to communal tables to enjoy.
-Foreign food is a bit harder to find in hawker centres and food courts, though, as of late, many food courts have begun to include Japanese, Korean and Western food vendors.
+Foods are ordered directly from each stall and brought to communal tables to enjoy.
+Foreign food is a bit harder to find in hawker centers and food courts, though, as of late, many food courts have begun to include Japanese, Korean and Western food vendors.